Linear Response of Zero-Resistance States: Dynamical response

 \subsection{Single-domain-wall model}

 We consider again the single-domain-wall model shown in Fig.\ \ref{fig2}.
-Suppose that for $t<0$ the ZRS has the high-field pattern $\ve_0(\nvr)$ as shown in Fig.\ \ref{fig2}(a).
+Suppose that for $t<0$ the domain state has the high-field pattern $\ve_0(\nvr)$ as shown in Fig.\ \ref{fig2}(a).
 At $t=0$ we switch on an external electric field $\vE$, so that $\dve(\nvr,t=0)=\vE$, as illustrated in Fig.\ \ref{fig2}(b).
-Since the local conductivity (\ref{ex}) is equal in both domains, the induced current density $\dvj(\nvr,t=0)=\ts(\nvr)\,\vE$ is $\nvr$-independent, hence $\nabla\cdot \dvj(\nvr,t=0)$.
-From this follows immediately $\delta n(\nvr,t)=0$, thus the system will retain in the $t=0$ state, which is a linear-response state with $|\dve|=|\vE|\ll e_0$.
+Since the local conductivity (\ref{ex}) is equal in both domains, the induced current density $\dvj(\nvr,t=0)=\ts(\nvr)\,\vE$ is $\nvr$-independent, hence $\nabla\cdot \dvj(\nvr,t=0)=0$.
+From this follows immediately $\delta n(\nvr,t)=0$, thus the system will remain in the $t=0$ state, which is a linear-response state with $|\dve|=|\vE|\ll e_0$.

 For this particular domain pattern, the linear-response state coincides with the state at the instance when the electric field was switched on.
 In general, this is not true as is shown in the next example.